 Kids love to explore and imagine what it would be like to live in medieval times.
 Step back in time and experience different activities that were common during the Middle Ages.
 Come dressed in medieval wear and create a family crest & crown, and take on the challenge of constructing a castle that can be knocked down by a catapult!
 End the program with a snack & a story!

 All workshops for both Girl and Boy Scouts are 2 1/2 hours and include time to explore the Museum's exhibits.
 Workshops can take place during the hours the Museum is open to the public, or private evening workshops can be arranged after the Children's Museum of New Hampshire closes at 5pm for an additional fee.
 A minimum of 12 children and a maximum of 30 children per program is required.
 Cost is $15 per child and $7 per adult.
 A $50 deposit is required to book a workshop.

 Spend the night at the Children's Museum of New Hampshire!

-Overnights can be scheduled on Friday and Saturday evenings year-round and include three science and art activities, an evening snack, breakfast, a scouting patch and a Children's Museum of New Hampshire guest pass at a cost of $30 per Scout and $20 per adult chaperone.
+Overnights can be scheduled on Friday and Saturday evenings year-round and include three science and/or art activities, an evening snack, breakfast, and a Children's Museum of New Hampshire guest pass at a cost of $30 per Scout and $20 per adult chaperone.

 A minimum of 50 participants per overnight and a maximum of 100 per event is required.
 (We are happy to work with smaller troops to match you with other troops to meet the minimum number.)
 Overnight guests arrive at 6:45pm and depart at 9am the next morning.
 Shower facilities are not available.